Mario Alexandre · March 26, 2026 · auto-scatter claude-code token-savings

 How a 2ms Hook Eliminates Clarification Loops in Claude

-The most expensive thing Claude does isn't answering your question.
-It's asking you clarifying questions.
-Each clarification is an extra round-trip: one more output, one more input, a growing conversation context, and more time before you get what you actually wanted.
+The most expensive thing Claude does is not answering your question.
+It is asking you clarifying questions.
+Each clarification is an extra round-trip: one more output, one more input, a bigger conversation, and more time before you get what you wanted.

 I fixed this with a hook.
-Here's how it works and why 2ms of overhead is all it takes.
+Here is how it works and why 2ms of overhead is all it takes.

 Why Claude Asks Clarifying Questions

-Claude isn't asking questions to be difficult.
-It's asking because it doesn't have enough information to give you a confident, useful answer.
-When you send "fix the bug", Claude faces genuine uncertainty: Which bug?
+Claude is not asking questions to be difficult.
+It asks because it does not have enough information to give you a good answer.
+When you send "fix the bug", Claude faces real uncertainty: Which bug?
 In what context?
-With what constraints?
-What format do you want the fix in?
+With what limits?
+What format do you want?

 A well-trained, honest model will ask rather than guess.
-That's the right behavior.
-But if we give it enough information upfront — the complete picture it needs — it doesn't need to ask.
+That is the right behavior.
+But if we give it enough information upfront (the full picture it needs), it does not need to ask.
 It just does.

 The 2ms Breakdown

-When I say "2ms hook", I mean the overhead attributable to the hook infrastructure itself — the Python server process, the HTTP roundtrip to localhost:8461, the JSON parsing, the injection into the system message.
+When I say "2ms hook", I mean the time the hook itself takes: the Python server process, the HTTP roundtrip to localhost:8461, the JSON parsing, and the injection into the system message.
 That part is 2ms.

-The Haiku API call that does the actual scatter decomposition adds 300-800ms depending on Anthropic's response time.
-Total end-to-end before your prompt hits Claude Sonnet: about 400-900ms.
-For the quality improvement that produces, that's an excellent trade.
+The Haiku API call that does the actual scatter decomposition adds 300-800ms, depending on Anthropic's response time.
+Total time before your prompt hits Claude Sonnet: about 400-900ms.
+For the quality improvement that produces, that is a great trade.

 StepLatency